-(5) In order to meet best execution obligations where securities trade on multiple marketplaces in Canada, a dealer should consider information from all appropriate marketplaces (not just marketplaces where the dealer is a participant).
+(5) In order to meet best execution obligations where securities trade on multiple marketplaces in Canada, a dealer should consider information from all appropriate marketplaces. and (not just marketplaces where the dealer is a participant).
 This does not mean that a dealer must have access to real-time data feeds from each marketplace.
-However, its policies and procedures for seeking best execution should include the process for taking into account order and/or trade information from all appropriate marketplaces and the requirement to evaluate whether taking steps to access orders is appropriate under the circumstances.
-The steps to access orders may include making arrangements with another dealer who is a participant of a particular marketplace.
+However, its policies and procedures for seeking best execution should include the process for taking into account order and/or trade information from allconsidering activity on appropriate marketplaces and an evaluation of whether steps should be taken to the requirement to evaluate whether taking steps to access orders is appropriate under the circumstances a marketplace to which it does not have access.
+The steps to access orders may include making arrangements with another dealer who is a participant of a particular marketplace. or routing an order to a particular marketplace